 Social engineering is the use of psychological manipulation to convince and trick people into providing confidential and/ or personal information.
 This tactic also involves sending links or documents in emails and text messages as well as across social media, that when clicked on could infect users devices or entire networks with malware or ransomware.

 These messages will require you to click a link to either an infected page or to a website impersonating a well-known brand requesting you to “log in” (see typosquatting below).
 They can also include malicious attachments such as Word, Excel or PDFs and encourage the user to download or open the files.
 Successful attacks often inject malware or ransomware into an organizations network, crippling business operations and financials.

 SMiShing uses text messaging or messaging apps such as WhatsApp to send and encourage users to click on malicious links and to give away personal information.
 Recently there has been a rise in SMiShing attacks spoofing government agencies such as health care, and financial institutions offering to give away information regarding the COVID-19 pandemic.

-A whaling attack is a form of "phishing", and is a communication designed to look like it has come from a senior member of an organization and targets high profile individuals or company executives and aims to steal sensitive information, gain access to the system or request a financial transaction.
+A whaling attack is a form of "phishing" and is communication designed to look like it has come from a senior member of an organization and targets high profile individuals or company executives and aims to steal sensitive information, gain access to the system or request a financial transaction.
 It can be in be emails, phone calls or text messages and is often referred to as CEO fraud.

 Vishing is a voice-based phishing attack and is often someone posing as an executive of the organization or a contact from a known partner or supplier, requesting financial payments or information.
 The caller often sounds angry, irritated or panicked, which causes a stressful situation, often making the employee more likely to comply.